General Conference on Weights and Measures: Establishment

 The CGPM acts on behalf of the governments of its members.
-In so doing, it appoints members to the CIPM, receives reports from the CIPM which it passes on to the governments and national laboratories on member states, examines and where appropriate approves proposals from the CIPM in respect of changes to the International System of Units (SI), approves the budget for the BIPM (over €13 million in 2018) and it decides all major issues concerning the organization and development of the BIPM.
+In so doing, it elects members to the CIPM, receives reports from the CIPM which it passes on to the governments and national laboratories on member states, examines and where appropriate approves proposals from the CIPM in respect of changes to the International System of Units (SI), approves the budget for the BIPM (over €13 million in 2018) and it decides all major issues concerning the organization and development of the BIPM.

 The structure is analogous to that of a stock corporation.
-The BIPM is the organisation, the CGPM is the general meeting of the shareholders, the CIPM is the board of directors appointed by the CGPM, and the staff at the site in Saint-Cloud perform the day-to-day work.
+The BIPM is the organization, the CGPM is the general meeting of the shareholders, the CIPM is the board of directors appointed by the CGPM, and the staff at the site in Saint-Cloud perform the day-to-day work.

 Membership criteria

 The CGPM recognises two classes of membership – full membership for those states that wish to participate in the activities of the BIPM and associate membership for those countries or economies that only wish to participate in the CIPM MRA program.
 Associate members have observer status at the CGPM.
-Since all formal liaison between the convention organisations and national governments is handled by the member state's ambassador to France, it is implicit that member states must have diplomatic relations with France, though during both world wars, nations that were at war with France retained their membership of the CGPM.
+Since all formal liaison between the convention organizations and national governments is handled by the member state's ambassador to France, it is implicit that member states must have diplomatic relations with France, though during both world wars, nations that were at war with France retained their membership of the CGPM.
 CGPM meetings are chaired by the Président de l'Académie des Sciences de Paris.

 Of the twenty countries that attended the Conference of the Metre in 1875, representatives of seventeen signed the convention on 20 May 1875.
 In April 1884, H. J. Chaney, Warden of Standards in London unofficially contacted the BIPM inquiring whether the BIPM would calibrate some metre standards that had been manufactured in the United Kingdom.
 Broch, director of the BIPM replied that he was not authorised to perform any such calibrations for non-member states.
 On 17 September 1884, the British Government signed the convention on behalf of the United Kingdom.
 This number grew to 21 in 1900, 32 in 1950, and 49 in 2001.
-As of 18 November 2022, there are 64 Member States and 36 Associate States and Economies of the General Conference (with year of partnership in parentheses):
+As of 18 November 2022, there are 64 Member States and 37 Associate States and Economies of the General Conference (with year of partnership in parentheses):